 Another expensive way to be lazy, I love my AppKettle.
 My home office is a bedroom, and the kitchen feels like miles away.
 Going down to the kitchen then waiting an eternity for the kettle to boil is a genuine cause of stress for.
 Using Alexa and the AppKettle I can tell it to turn the kettle on and by the time I get downstairs I have boiling water, assuming I remembered to fill it previously.
 At £129.98 it is quite expensive, but 4 cups of coffee a day and 2-3 minutes saving each time is 50+minutes work time a week I would lose to waiting for the kettle to boil.

 While this isn't technically part of a home automation system, one of the big concerns about a smart home is the security.
 F-Secure has identified the possible concerns of hacking IoT/Home Automation devices and have developed a router that protects all the devices on the network automatically from malware and other cybersecurity issues.

 Crestron / Control4

-As one of the commentors below suggestion, I ommited a couple of the major home automation brands.
-It was a deliverate omission on the assumption that your regular reader is wanting to get into home automation with a small(ish) investment.
+As one of the commentors below suggestion, I omitted a couple of the major home automation brands.
+It was a deliberate omission on the assumption that your regular reader is wanting to get into home automation with a small(ish) investment.

 With professional help, these systems can control almost every aspect of your home, including lighting, security, multi-room audio, and your home theatre.
 These are the kind of systems you will see on many high-end properties.
 I have no idea what a basic setup would cost, but it won't be cheap.
 If I was doing a self build it is something I would consider, as you may as well spend a little extra at the start and get your home done properly and thoroughly.